gabrielfreitas-azr/gabrielfreitas-azr/README.md

 	- 📚 I’m interested in theoretical and computational physics,
 	- 🧬 I'm an undergradute in Biomolecular Physics at University of São Paulo,
 	- 🐧 My favorites linux distros are fedora and archlinux, currently I run fedora 36 on my daily desktop,
-	- 👨‍💻 The best way to find me is on discord: Space Cowboy#9665.
+	- 👨‍💻 The best way to find me is on discord: Space#0191.
 </div>